Summer Staff

 About

-Training + Eight Weeks of Camp + Staff Retreat
+Two Weeks of Training + Eight Weeks of Camps + Post-Summer Staff Retreat

-Summer Staff should arrive at Camp Bighorn on June 4, 2023, and training will begin the following morning.
+Summer Staff should arrive at Camp Bighorn on June 2, 2023, and training will begin the following morning.
 This training is mandatory, as it is a key component in preparing Summer Staff for the weeks ahead.
 In order to be accepted, you must be available, committed, and fully present for the dates specified above.
-If your circumstances happen to change after being accepted, please contact your supervisor at Camp Bighorn as soon as possible (parents should report on behalf of minors).
+If your circumstances happen to change after being accepted, please contact Bighorn's Summer Camp Director as soon as possible (parents should report on behalf of minors).
 Some circumstances may include sickness, family emergencies, etc.

 Roles